Retention of Urine (Incomplete Bladder Emptying) From Large Prostate and BPH: Treatment for Men in New York, New Jersey, and Connecticut

 If the prostate is very large or very obstructive (a small prostate can be very obstructive and a large prostate may not be very obstructive), and if medications for BPH such as Flomax, Rapaflo and Proscar did not help, procedures such as laser prostate enucleation, Greenlight laser, HoLAP or bipolar TURP can be performed.
 The choice of the procedure depends on the patient’s anatomy and a number of other factors.

-The success of surgical procedure for enlarged prostate depends on the surgeon’s experience.
-Dr. Alex Shteynshlyuger at New York Urology Specialists is a very experienced prostate surgeon who performs a variety of procedures for enlarged prostate that best fit the needs of each patient.
+The success of a surgical procedure for enlarged prostate depends on the surgeon’s experience.
+Dr. Alex Shteynshlyuger at New York Urology Specialists is a very experienced prostate surgeon who performs a variety of procedures for enlarged prostate that best fits the needs of each patient.